Abimbola01-cloud/Customer-Satisfaction-Analysis/README.md

 - Difficulty identifying a single strategy that works for every customer group.

 ### Recommendations
-- Improve low-rated satisfaction factors.
-- Strengthen customer loyalty programs.
-- Target low-loyalty customers with personalized engagement.
-- Investigate recurring customer support issues.
-- Develop location-specific customer strategies.
+- Customer satisfaction is moderate, indicating opportunities to improve the overall customer experience.
+- More than half of customers are repeat purchasers, suggesting relatively positive customer retention.
+- High-loyalty customers represent a smaller segment of the customer base.
+- Satisfaction and loyalty vary across customer groups and geographic locations.
+- Product-related factors are important contributors to customer satisfaction.
+## Project Files

+- **Power BI Dashboard:** `Customer Satisfaction_Project.pbix`
+- **Dashboard Screenshots:** `screenshots/`